dqops/dqo/docs/integrations/airflow/collect-statistics-operator.md

 ```

 Technically, the executed operator returns the [CollectStatisticsQueueJobResult](../../client/models/jobs.md#CollectStatisticsQueueJobResult) object with status details.
-When the task execution succeeds or not, the task instance in airflow will be marked as Success or Failed accordingly.
+When the task execution succeeds or not, the task instance in Airflow will be marked as Success or Failed accordingly.

 CollectStatisticsQueueJobResult includes: